 As asked by former students, here are the top five questions we receive from students considering a semester in Florence:

-Do I have to know Italian before I go?
+Do I have to know Italian before studying in Florence?
 Do I have to study Italian while I’m abroad?

 No, you do not have to know any Italian before you go.
 And yes, all students in our program study Italian while in Florence – but we have classes for all language levels, so you’ll be placed in a class according to your level.